ikrs/ProGit/README.md

 git diff
 - shows you the exact lines added and removed, while git status shows only file names witch contain changes
+- only shows changes that are unstaged (didnt run git add)

 git diff --staged
 - Used to see what you've staged (git add) that will go into your next commit

+git commit -a
+- makes git automatically stage (add) every file that is already tracked, lettig you skip the git add part